Bohdan-Khomtchouk/HeatmapGenerator/README.md

 [![Download HeatmapGenerator](https://img.shields.io/sourceforge/dt/heatmapgenerator.svg)](https://sourceforge.net/projects/heatmapgenerator/files/latest/download)
 [![Download HeatmapGenerator](https://img.shields.io/sourceforge/dm/heatmapgenerator.svg)](https://sourceforge.net/projects/heatmapgenerator/files/latest/download)

+## Breaking News

+HeatmapGenerator is celebrating its 5th anniversary this year (2019).
+To commemorate, we are writing a new manuscript entitled _HeatmapGenerator turns 5: celebrating the fifth anniversary of the original heatmap GUI (with a total rewrite!)_ to be submitted for publication to _F1000 Research_.
+This rewrite will turn HeatmapGenerator into an awesomely beautiful [Electron app](https://electronjs.org), borrowing some of the incredible user features and lessons we've learned from our past experience designing the world's fastest heatmap software, [shinyheatmap](https://doi.org/10.1371/journal.pone.0176334).
+Our goal is to create the world’s most sophisticated heatmap computing infrastructure, brought to you (dear user) from the comfort and security of your own dock/desktop.
+Stay tuned for the newly re-engineered HeatmapGenerator ... redesigned for amazing pro features, blazing performance, and a modern native look across all operating systems to elevate and enhance your user experience.

 ## About

 HeatmapGenerator is a graphical user interface software program written in C++, R, and OpenGL to create customized gene expression heatmaps from RNA-seq and microarray data in medical research.
 HeatmapGenerator can also be used to make heatmaps in a variety of other non-medical fields.